Use this neck warmer pattern and sew a super cozy diy neck warmer- easy and quick!

 Neck Warmer Pattern

-If you have never yet made a cozy cowl scarf yet, it's high time to use this easy neck warmer pattern.
-Cowl scarves – they go by the popular name neck warmers – are one of those perfect easy projects for beginners!
+If you have never yet made a neck warmer yet, it's high time to use this easy neck warmer pattern.

 Today, I'm showing you how to make a double-layered reversible neck warmer in two colors.
-It’s one of 2 popular fleece scarf tutorials on this site (the other one is here).
-It will keep you and your kids super cosy and warm all winter long.
+It will keep you and your kids super cozy and warm all winter long.